BA-CalderonMorales/shadow-scroll-blossom/README.md

 1. Run `npm install`.
 2. Launch the dev server with `npm run dev` and open `http://localhost:8080`.
 3. Build for production with `npm run build`.
+4. Optionally run the SuperCollider script in `audio/generate_audio.scd` to create custom tracks.
+5. Place the generated `ambient.mp3`, `upbeat.mp3`, and `chill.mp3` files in `public/audio`.

 </details>